-Back acne: How to get rid of back acne with treatment products that actually work
+How to get rid of back acne: The back acne products and treatments that actually work

-If you’re suffering from back acne, or “bacne”, there is a number of treatments that can make it better or get rid of it completely.
+If you’re suffering from back acne, or “bacne”, there is a number of products and treatments that can make it better, or get rid of it completely.
 We speak to an expert to find out more

 Acne, and particularly back acne can occur at any time, and it can be tricky to get rid of if you’re not sure of the causes.

-To help get to the bottom of back acne causes and how to get rid of it, we spoke to Dr John Quinn, owner of Quinn Clinics.
-Dr Quinn has extensive experience of cosmetic and medical skincare treatments and waspreviously a national trainer for Allergan, the company that manufactures top brand anti-wrinkle injections and facial fillers products.
+Dr Quinn has extensive experience in cosmetic and medical skincare treatments and was previously a national trainer for Allergan, the company that manufactures top brand anti-wrinkle injections and facial fillers products.

 Back acne causes